Classic Motorcycle Build

 motorcycle front wheel

-Seeing as this bike was already half-stripped, it was light enough for me to lift up by the forks and rest on top of a piece of 2x4 on a cinder block.
+Seeing as this bike was already half-stripped, it was light enough to lift up by the forks and rest on a piece of wood on a cinder block.

 Checking For Neck Play

 With the front wheel off the ground, now's a good time to check if the steering bearings need replacement.
-In a crouching position over the front wheel, grab the forks and push/pull forward and back.
+In a crouching position over the front wheel, grab the forks, then push and pull forward and back.
 Even the slightest amount of play should be looked into.
 Also check side to side movement for any binding.

 If you're going to be replacing neck bearings, the master cylinder and handlebars will need to come off.